Dry fruits modak step-by-step recipe with photos.

 - Cardamom powder is optional, but it gives a wonderful aroma and taste to the laddoos

-- You may use 1-2 tbsp desiccated coconut
+- You may use 1-2 tablespoon desiccated coconut